JTKashuba/CS-Degree-Guide/README.md

 Author: JT Kashuba

-Group: TBD

-Members: JT Kashuba, Noah Kruss, Logan Levitre, Zeke Petersen, River Veek
+Developers: JT Kashuba, Noah Kruss, Logan Levitre, Zeke Petersen, River Veek

-Last Modified: 3/10/21

-# CIS 422 - Project 2
-# Four-Year Plan Tracker
+# CS Degree Guide

 ## System Description

-This system is a web application that provides functionality for processing, projecting, and visualizing a Four-Year Plan for CIS Majors at UO.
-Ultimately this system can be modularized to include all degree paths at UO, and theoretically any university (given the time and resources to maintain this scale of implementation)
+This system is a web application that provides functionality for processing, projecting, and visualizing a 4-year plan for CS Majors at UO.
+This system can be modularized to include all degree paths at UO, and ultimately any university

 # Getting Started